 WCIL: What made you want to move there?

-Jaime: Moved to Belgium for my husband's work but we first moved to London, UK as I have always loved everything British, the European lifestyle and always wanted to make this dream come true.
+Jaime: Moved to Belgium for my husband’s work.
+Before that, we first moved to London, UK.
+I have always loved everything British, the European lifestyle and always wanted to make this dream come true.
 Being in Europe longer than I expected was a bonus!

 WCIL: What was life like when you were considering to move?

-Jaime: It was very mundane and routine as I was working in a 9-5 job that I had been in for 10 years, not doing as much travelling as I wanted to with the very limited number of vacation days at work when I was in my home country.
+Jaime: It was very mundane and routine as I was working in a 9-5 job that I had been in for 10 years.
+Also, I was not doing as much travelling as I wanted.
+This was mainly because of the very limited number of vacation days at work when I was in my home country.

 Jaime: We just took what we needed which were mainly clothes.
 We visited our home-country for summer and Christmas each year so during those times we brought back a bit more.
-As I didn't want to spend more money on the same household goods from Ikea, on one of those trips back to Europe, we brought along our Ikea pots and pans and utensils in our luggage!
+As I didn’t want to spend more money on the same household goods from Ikea, on one of those trips back to Europe, we brought along our Ikea pots and pans and utensils in our luggage!
 For the move to Belgium, I tried to sell as much as I could.
-Our son was a year and a half when we moved to Belgium so any baby related items that we no longer needed, I would sell online or via local Facebook groups.
+Our son was a year and a half when we moved to Belgium.
+Thankfully this meant so any baby-related items we no longer needed.
+I would sell online or via local Facebook groups.
 We found a shipping company to move everything else to Belgium but had to wait a month before everything arrived.

 WCIL: What did it feel like when you finally decided to move, buy the tickets, etc?

-Jaime: It was a bit nerve wracking when I decided to move to Belgium to be with my husband as we still had yet to find a big enough apartment for our family.
-At the time our son was only a year and a half and my husband was living in a furnished studio apartment commuting every weekend to London.
-It was also a bit scary as I knew nothing about Belgium and the idea that I didn't speak French or Dutch was daunting.
-I had already established friendships in London and having to start all over again in Belgium with the language as a barrier was a bit overwhelming.
+Jaime: It was a bit nerve-wracking when I decided to move to Belgium to be with my husband as we still had yet to find a big enough apartment for our family.
+At the time our son was only a year and a half.
+My husband was living in a furnished studio apartment commuting every weekend to London.
+It was also a bit scary as I knew nothing about Belgium.
+Moreover, the idea that I didn’t speak French or Dutch was daunting.
+I had already established friendships in London.
+Having to start all over again in Belgium with the language as a barrier was a bit overwhelming.